Dale Holmes: Racing career milestones

 First national win: At a 1985 United Kingdom National in Slough, England in 13 Expert.

-Turned Professional: In mid 1988 at 16 in England directly after the 1988 IBMXF European Championships.
+Turned Professional: Summer 1988 at 16 in England directly after the 1988 IBMXF European Championships.

 First Professional race result: Second Place in Superclass Poole UKBMX National.

 First Professional win: NBMXA British Championships 1988.

 First National win: 13 Expert Slough 1985.

 First Pro/ Superclass win: NBMXA British Championships 1988.

-Retired from Elite: In late 2006 to concentrate on 4x Mountain Bike (MTB) Racing.
+Retired from Elite: In late 2006 (Final Event Japan) to concentrate on 4x Mountain Bike (MTB) Racing and Team Manager roll of Free Agent.
 He recently started BMX racing again in the ABA Veteran's Pro class.
 His debut race was on 1 September 2007 at the ABA Black Jack Nationals in Reno, Nevada.
 He won on Saturday (1 September) and came in second on Sunday.

 Height & weight at height of his career (1995–2006): Ht:5'9" Wt:182 lbs.